lbaeumer/micrometer-bigquery/README.md

             }

             @Override
-            public boolean skipZeroCounter() {
+            public boolean sendOnlyOneRequest() {
-                // defines if a message if sent to bigquery if the count is 0.
-                // The value 'false' is the default micrometer behaviour, but you might want to reduce unnecessary requests.
-                return true;
+                // if you want to send a meter only once to BigQuery return true;
             }